 Personal injury

 It refers to physical, emotional, or psychological harm sustained by an individual due to someone else’s negligence or wrongdoing.
 Examples of personal injury include car accidents, medical malpractice, slip and fall accidents, and dog bites.
-In a personal injury claim, the injured individual (the plaintiff) seeks compensation from the person or entity responsible for the harm (the defendant) for damages such as medical expenses, lost wages, and pain and suffering.
+In a personal injury claim, the injured individual (the plaintiff) seeks compensation – usually with the legal support of The McMahan Law Firm or other qualified attorneys – from the person or entity responsible for the harm (the defendant) for damages such as medical expenses, lost wages, and pain and suffering.

 Wrongful death

 It refers to the death of an individual caused by the negligent or intentional actions of another person or entity.
 Like personal injury claims, wrongful death claims can arise from various circumstances, including car accidents, medical malpractice, and workplace accidents.
-However, in a wrongful death claim, the surviving family members or beneficiaries of the deceased individual bring the claim rather than the deceased individual themselves.
+However, in a wrongful death claim, it is the surviving family members or beneficiaries, rather than the deceased individual themselves, who bring the claim, often with the help of a firm like Jim Glaser Law to guide them through the legal process.

 Difference